Skip links

 July 27, 2018

-Total lunar eclipse, with a record duration (in the 21st century) of 1h and 43min, with, at the same time, Mars, positioned in the sky very close to the Moon, in opposition (maximum diameter in the sky) with the atmosphere almost completely obscured by a
+A total lunar eclipse, lasting a record-breaking 1 hour and 43 minutes (for the 21st century), with Mars simultaneously visible, positioned very close to the Moon in opposition (at its maximum diameter in the sky) with its atmosphere almost completely obscured by a sandstorm, and

 July 25, 2018